ctrychta/velox/README.md

 Once the measurements are collected outliers are classified as either low severe(Q1 - 3 * IQR), low mild(Q1 - 1.5 * IQR), high mild(Q3 + 1.5 * IQR), or high severe(Q3 + 3 * IQR).

 Next, the collected measurements are [bootstrapped](http://en.wikipedia.org/wiki/Bootstrapping_%28statistics%29) with a configurable number of resamples(100,000 by default).
-After the bootstrapping is complete the [mean](http://en.wikipedia.org/wiki/Mean), [median](http://en.wikipedia.org/wiki/Median), [standard deviation](http://en.wikipedia.org/wiki/Standard_deviation),  [median absolute deviation](http://en.wikipedia.org/wiki/Median_absolute_deviation),  [linear least squares](http://en.wikipedia.org/wiki/Ordinary_least_squares), and [r^2](http://en.wikipedia.org/wiki/Coefficient_of_determination) are output along the the calculated [confidence intervals](http://en.wikipedia.org/wiki/Confidence_interval).
+After the bootstrapping is complete the [mean](http://en.wikipedia.org/wiki/Mean), [median](http://en.wikipedia.org/wiki/Median), [standard deviation](http://en.wikipedia.org/wiki/Standard_deviation),  [median absolute deviation](http://en.wikipedia.org/wiki/Median_absolute_deviation),  [linear least squares](http://en.wikipedia.org/wiki/Ordinary_least_squares), and [r^2](http://en.wikipedia.org/wiki/Coefficient_of_determination) are output along with the calculated [confidence intervals](http://en.wikipedia.org/wiki/Confidence_interval).

 ###HtmlReporter
 Generates an [HTML report](http://ctrychta.github.io/velox/search_example.html) containing the same information the TextReporter outputs and a few different charts of the collected data.

 The [kernel density estimate](http://en.wikipedia.org/wiki/Kernel_density_estimation) shows the probability of a particular measurement occurring.
 The higher the probability density line the more likely a measurement is to occur.

 The samples chart plots each of the measurements taken as the `total time / number of iterations`.
-It also has lines to show any outliers.
+It also has lines to show any outliers according to the IQR criteria.

 The raw measurements chart shows the different measurements collected while benchmarking the function and the calculated regression line.

 ###MultiReporter
 A helper class which can be constructed from multiple reporters which will forward calls to all of the contained reporters.
 This is used because currently the `Velox` class supports a single reporter.

-##Optimizer
+##optimization_barrier
-With microbenchmarks it's not uncommon for the optimizer to determine that some or all of the code being benchmarked is not being used and eliminate it.
-To help prevent this velox provides the `velox::optimization_barrier` function which can be called with a variable to prevent it being removed by dead code elimination or other optimizations.
-Currently, this function is only available when using gcc or clang.
-I'm still investigating how to implement this for Visual Studio (if you have any ideas please let me know).
+With micro-benchmarks it's not uncommon for the optimizer to determine that some or all of the code being benchmarked is not being used and eliminate it.
+To help prevent this velox provides the `velox::optimization_barrier` function which can be used to tell the compiler that a variable or return value is used in order to prevent it being removed by [DCE](http://en.wikipedia.org/wiki/Dead_code_elimination).
+The implementation of this function for gcc and clang should have no overhead, while the implementation for MSVC has a small amount of overhead (a couple of mov's and a test).

-Of course, whether or not you use `velox::optimization_barrier`, it's always a good idea to look at the generated assembly of your benchmarks to make sure they are testing what you expect.
+Of course, whether or not you use `velox::optimization_barrier`, it's always a good idea to look at the generated assembly of your benchmarks to ensure they are testing what you expect.

 ##License
 velox is released under the [MIT](https://tldrlegal.com/license/mit-license) license.
 The HtmlReporter uses the [jQuery](http://jquery.com/) and [HighCharts](http://www.highcharts.com/) libraries which are released under the [MIT](https://tldrlegal.com/license/mit-license) and [CC BY-NC 3.0](https://tldrlegal.com/license/creative-commons-attribution-noncommercial-%28cc-nc%29#summary) licenses respectively.